 The annual National All Girls’ Schools’ Sport and Cultural Festival was started in 2000 and the 2016 Festival will thus be the 17th consecutive All Girls’ Schools’ Festival.
 This will be the second time Durban Girls’ High School will play host and we are delighted to welcome all schools to participate in Durban – “On the Crest of the Wave”.

-The festival has grown over the years: there are twenty participating schools and about nine hundred participants from various cities across the country.
+This years’ festival has twenty three participating schools and more than one thousand two hundred participants from various cities across the country.
 These participants meet each other on the sports fields, on the stage, across the chess board, in the choir auditorium, behind the podium and in front of the art easel.